📢 Adult Classes: Enrol Before 2/06 and Get $50 OFF Comprehensive and Express Courses

-The Berthe Mouchette Competition (Referred to as BMC hereafter) of the Alliance Française of Melbourne (referred to as AFM hereafter) is open to all students in Victoria from Year 3 to Year 12.
+Article 1 – The Berthe Mouchette Competition (referred to as BMC hereafter) of the Alliance Française of Melbourne (referred to as AFM hereafter) is open to all students in Victoria from Year 3 to Year 12.

-Article 2–The enrolment fees, and the dates of the examinations, final results and Awards ceremony are published on the AFM website.
-The AFM is engaged to respect them where reasonably possible and to communicate any changes as soon as possible.
+Article 2 – The enrolment fees, examination period dates, winners, and Awards Ceremony details are published on the AFM website.
+The AFM will endeavour to adhere to these details where reasonably possible and will communicate any changes promptly.

-Article 3 – While the examinations are being conducted, participants must not possess mobile phone or electronic devices with them except for the sole purpose of participating in the competition to partake in the oral exam with a BMC examiner via the video-conferencing platform.
+Article 3 – During the examinations, participants must not possess mobile phones or electronic devices, except when required for participating in the oral exam with a BMC examiner via a video-conferencing platform.

-Article 4 - Students must not allow, induce, communicate with, or assist any other person to present for the exam in their place.
+Article 4 – Students must not allow, induce, communicate with, or assist any other person to sit the exam on their behalf.
+They must not present for the examination in another participant’s place.

 Article 5 – Participants may seek assistance from the teacher or the examiner in case of any technical issue.